haijunsu/haijunsu.github.io/_lintcodes/intersection-of-two-arrays-ii.md

 **Example**
 Given nums1 = <font style="color: #C72541; background: #F9F2F4;">[1,2,9,2,1]</font>, nums2 = <font style="color: #C72541; background: #F9F2F4;">[2,8,2,3,1]</font>, return <font style="color: #C72541; background: #F9F2F4;">[1,2,2]</font>.

+## Challenge
+* What if the given array is already sorted?
+How would you optimize your algorithm?
+Using two pointers for two arrays.
+If elements are equal, all pointer move 1.
+Else only move the smaller one.
+* What if nums1's size is small compared to num2's size?
+Which algorithm is better?
+Putting smaller array elements in hashMap is better.
+* What if elements of nums2 are stored on disk, and the memory is limited such that you cannot load all elements into the memory at once?
+1. Store the two strings in distributed system(whether self designed or not), then using MapReduce technique to solve the problem;
+2. Processing the Strings by chunk, which fits the memory, then deal with each chunk of data at a time;
+3. Processing the Strings by streaming, then check.

 ## Thinking

 ### Method 1 (time complexity is O(n<sup>2</sup>))